 During the summer months, mosquitoes are regularly monitored at sites around the state for mosquito-borne diseases.
 Each week, mosquitoes are collected at various locations by the Vermont Agency of Agriculture.
-These collections of mosquitoes are tested for arborviruses - mosquito-borne viruses - that may affect Vermonters: West Nile Virus, Eastern Equine Encephalitis and in 2024, we began testing mosquitos for Jamestown Canyon virus (JCV).
+These collections of mosquitoes are tested for arborviruses - mosquito-borne viruses - that may affect Vermonters: West Nile Virus and Eastern Equine Encephalitis.
 The Health Department summarizes mosquito testing results and reports of human and animal illnesses every week during the summer and early fall, and compiles data each year in an annual surveillance report.

 Check out the Mosquito Surveillance Map